TheOnly8Z/sbox-warbase/README.md

-* An idle-game-like progression over time
+* An idle-game-like progression system
-* High tension but low stake battles between player factions
+* High tension but low stake battles between players
-* Creative base building and defense strategies
+* Creative base building and raiding strategies

-We want to improve on these factors of BaseWars:
+We want to improve upon these factors compared to BaseWars:

+* Give players a clear sense of progression
 * Encourage players to leave their base more by adding incentives
-* Make combat fairer and more fun
+* Make combat more fair and more fun
 * Create endgame goals and content